pop-framework-developers/Socrata-Github-Smart-City-Application/Socrata-Dataset-Gatherer/README.md

 It is neccesary to do the next steps:

-- Execute socrata_customers.py in ordet to get the institutions that use Open Data Socrata Portals from http://goo.gl/qTTxfP.
+- Execute socrata_customers.py in ordet to get the institutions that use Open Data Socrata Portals.
+To do this, Socrata has available a dataset containing the main data about its open data customers, including their open data portals URL and the type of institution here http://goo.gl/qTTxfP.
     - This script uses bdUtils, jsonUtils and urlUtils scripts
     - The script stores the information in the socrata_customers table of the OpenDataCatalogs.sqlite database
 - Socrata open data portals may have 2 different json which all the information about the datasets of the portal: dcat.json and     data.json and, in many cases, they don't contain the same information.
 So, it is necessary to execute 2 different scripts: